Non-Markovianity in the time evolution of open quantum systems assessed by means of quantum state distance: Results Discussion

 In addition to the trace distance, we have calculated QSD's in terms of two other relevant measures, namely the Hellinger and Bures measures, with the results shown in Fig. 3.
 The overall behavior bears significant similarity to that of the trace distance, with some non-negligible quantitative differences.
-The oscillations reflecting the exchange of excitation between qubit and reservoir are still present in both measures for the Markovian-Lorentzian and Markovian-Lorentzian-squared cases, whereas they are absent for the Markovian-Ohmic one.
+Note that all Markovian-Lorentzian and Markovian-Lorentzian-squared QSD measures tend to zero as we tune the Lorentzian and Lorentzian-squared parameters to the Markovian limit.
+In Fig. 3, the oscillations reflecting the exchange of excitation between qubit and reservoir are still present in both measures for the Markovian-Lorentzian and Markovian-Lorentzian-squared cases, whereas they are absent for the Markovian-Ohmic one.
 However both of these measures produce generally slower decrease of the QSD from the respective trace distance measure.
 For example, in terms of the trace distance, the value of the QSD between Lorentzian and Markovian in the vicinity of $t = 100$ hovers around $0.15$, whereas the Hellinger and Bures measures indicate values around a mean of $0.4$.
 Moreover, the oscillations of the QSD for the Markovian obtained from these two measures are damped much more slowly than the oscillations in the trace distance.
 The Ohmic case seems to follow the same trend, in that these two measures produce larger values for the QSD and a much slower evolution towards the expected value of $0$.
 In summary, for all three non-Markovian reservoirs in the single qubit case, the trace distance is found to show faster decay of non-Markovianity than the Hellinger and Bures measures do.
-It is worth noting that, despite the non-trivial formal difference of the expressions for the Hellinger and Bures QSD (Eqns. (\ref{Hellinger_open}) and (\ref{Bures_open})), they lead to practically the same dynamics, indicating the same DNM.
+It is also worth noting that, despite the non-trivial formal difference of the expressions for the Hellinger and Bures QSD (Eqns. (\ref{Hellinger_open}) and (\ref{Bures_open})), they lead to practically the same dynamics, indicating the same NM effect.